asimmon/marionette/README.md

 ## 🔥 Motivation and features

-* Unlike other test automation frameworks, Askaiser.Marionette **does not rely on hardcoded identifiers, CSS or XPath selectors**.
+* Unlike other test automation frameworks, Marionette **does not rely on hardcoded identifiers, CSS or XPath selectors**.
 It uses image and text recognition to ensure that you interact with elements that are **actually visible** on the screen.
 * Maintaining identifiers, CSS and XPath selectors over time can be hard.
 Capturing small screenshots and finding text with an OCR is not.
 * With the built-in C# source generator, you can start **writing the test code right away**.
 * You can interact with the whole operating system, instead of a single application.